ishaantewari/synthesizer-lab/README.md

 Through the project, I spent a LOT of time trying to wrap my head around the ways in which SwiftUI deals with gradients, layers, animations, and sound output.

 ## Credits
 The code in `synthesizer-lab-root/SynthesizerLab/Helpers/PlaySynth` is modified from `pure_tone.swift` by yenrab on Github (I could not wrap my head around AVFoundation for the LIFE of me, so massive thanks to them).
 Check them out here: https://gist.github.com/yenrab/4076b391b6c50b3d195c42ab8cf3b486.
-Support for the synthesization multiple wave shapes to interact was added by myself.
+Support for the synthesization of multiple wave shapes was added by myself.